The European Sleeper train from Paris to Berlin

 European Sleeper launch

-I was privileged to be at the launch reception for their initial sleeper train on 26 May 2023 at the Pullman Hotel at Brussels Midi.
-On stage are European Sleeper founders Elmer van Buuren (left) and Chris Engelsman (centre) with Dutch-American comedian Greg Shapiro hosting the event.
+I was privileged to be at the launch reception for the new Paris-Berlin sleeper train on 26 March 2026 at the 25 Hours Terminus Nord Hotel in Paris.
+European Sleeper founders Elmer van Buuren and Chris Engelsman are on the right.
 Photographed by the author.

 Back to top